-This step-based approach to buying CRM can lead to other benefits such as uncovering previously unidentified business process automation needs earlier on in the buying process.
+This step-based approach to buying CRM can lead to other benefits, such as uncovering previously unidentified business process automation needs earlier in the buying process.

 Scoping out a potential CRM project is a relatively short exercise.
 The duration depends on the complexity of the organization and the number of potential issues to be solved.
 Once a scope of work is defined, a CRM services company can provide a more refined estimate of what it will take to interview key stakeholders, examine existing systems and then document the detailed functional specifications for a CRM implementation.